Types of dental crowns

 There are four most common materials used for dental crowns.
 Professional dentists, like those at Dentistry by Design, will be able to suggest which material is best for you and your oral health needs.
 The four common types of dental crowns are:

-- Gold crowns – known for its durability, gold crowns may be suggested for a replacement tooth that is required to be particularly strong, like for those patients who grind their teeth or clench their jaws.
+Known for its durability, gold crowns may be suggested for a replacement tooth that is required to be particularly strong, like for those patients who grind their teeth or clench their jaws.
 Gold crowns are often suggested for teeth in less visible parts of the mouth.
 These crowns are not often pure gold but rather a blend of alloys such as gold and other metals.

-- Porcelain and metal infused crown – for a more durable, tougher option than a ceramic or porcelain crown, your dentist may recommend a porcelain-fused to metal crown.
+For a more durable, tougher option than a ceramic or porcelain crown, your dentist may recommend a porcelain-fused to metal crown.
 This crown option still offers the cosmetically pleasing look of a natural tooth but with added strength.

-- Base metal crowns – similar to gold crowns, these crowns are made from non-noble metals or alloys and are extremely strong and resistant to corrosion.
+Similar to gold crowns, these crowns are made from non-noble metals or alloys and are extremely strong and resistant to corrosion.
 This crown requires the least amount of healthy tooth to be removed to fit it.